Hypfer/Valetudo/docs/_pages/important-files-and-folders.md

 ---
-title: Files to backup
+title: Roborock: Files to backup
 category: Misc
 order: 32
 ---
-## Important Stuff
+## Important Roborock Stuff

 These is a list of important files on the robot.
 I am mainly writing this down here so everyone can backup these and restore them in case of full reset+reflashing.